Compliance Promotion System

 Strengthening the coordination of Group compliance

 The Legal Division at Konica Minolta, Inc. drafts plans to address important matters and measures regarding the promotion of the Group’s compliance, serving as a Group compliance support office assisting the Chief Compliance Officer.
-The Legal Division also assists each department and subsidiary with compliance activities, directly and indirectly, and provides support for group-wide information management.
+The Legal Division also assists each department and subsidiary with its activities, directly and indirectly, and provides support for group-wide information management.

 The Chief Compliance Officer also appoints regional compliance coordinators in Europe, North America, China, and Southeast Asia, tasking them with implementing activities to promote compliance, considering the circumstances of each region.

 In fiscal 2020, the Group compliance support office and regional compliance coordinators worked together to help newly acquired companies inside and outside Japan as well as small Group companies to adopt compliance measures, seeking to instill compliance throughout the entire Konica Minolta Group.

 The officials responsible for compliance in each department at Konica Minolta, Inc., and at each group company inside Japan are required to submit monthly reports on the progress of their measures, as well as any compliance issues in that department or company, to the Chief Compliance Officer.
 The officials responsible for compliance at each Group company outside Japan must do likewise on a quarterly basis.
 When a compliance issue arises which may cause a violation against Konica Minolta Group Charter of Corporate Behavior, it must be reported to the Chief Compliance Officer immediately.

-Based on these reports submitted to the Chief Compliance Officer, the Group compliance support office and regional compliance coordinators cooperate as needed to conduct activities that support the promotion of compliance Group-wide.
-Any remaining issues are reflected in the compliance promotion plan for the following year.
+Based on these reports submitted to the Chief Compliance Officer, the Group compliance support office and regional compliance coordinators cooperate as needed to conduct activities Group-wide.
+Any remaining issues are reflected in the plan for the following year.

 Internal Hotline Systems (Helpline)

 Building and improving hotlines at each Group company

-In the Konica Minolta Group in Japan, the Group-wide helpline is available so that employees can use it to seek consultation and directly contact the president, Chief Compliance Officer, general manager of the Legal Division, the persons in charge of helpline, or an outside lawyer via various channels such as telephone and email, when they become aware of any conduct that poses a risk of non-compliance.
+In the Konica Minolta Group in Japan, the Group-wide helpline is available so that employees can use it to seek consultation and directly contact the general manager of the Legal Division, the persons in charge of helpline, or an outside lawyer via various channels such as telephone and email, when they become aware of any conduct that poses a risk of non-compliance.